Skip to content

 How poll() works internally

-poll() uses std::task::Waker::noop() to create a no-op waker and polls the transport's async send() and recv() futures synchronously:
+poll() uses std::task::Waker::noop() to create a context and invokes the transport polling contract synchronously:

 1. Creates a std::task::Context with a noop waker.

-3. Loops calling transport.recv() and polling the returned future.
-Each Ready(Some(Ok(text))) is deserialized into a ServerMessage, converted to a SignalFishEvent, and appended to the output vector.
-The loop breaks on Pending (no more buffered messages this frame) or Ready(None) (transport closed).
+3. Loops calling transport.poll_recv().
+Each ready frame is decoded and converted to a SignalFishEvent, and appended to the output vector.
+The loop breaks on Pending (no more buffered messages this frame) or Ready(None) (transport closed), or when the receive frame/byte budget is reached.

 API reference